miladrajabi2002/instagram-telegram-bot/README.md

 ## Disclaimer

 ⚠️ **Important:**
-- This bot is for educational and personal use only
+- For educational and personal use only
 - Instagram may restrict or ban accounts using automation
 - Use conservative limits and monitor closely
-- The developer is not responsible for any account restrictions
+- Developer not responsible for any account restrictions

----

-## Support

-For issues or questions:
-1. Check logs: `/logs` command or `tail -f /var/www/miladrajabi.com/python/logs/bot.log`
-2. Review this README's troubleshooting section
-3. Check Instagram for any security challenges
-4. Reduce rate limits if experiencing blocks

 ---